 There was a question and answer session with the author and cast immediately following the performance.
 Mr. Baldwin, concerned about the accurate portrayal of the disorder, said he received much positive feedback from audience members, including those with family members affected by Alzheimer’s Disease or by caregivers who work with Alzheimer’s patients.

-Buy it Here:
+Buy a printed copy Here: